-7 ENSURE THAT TEACHER PREPARATION PROGRAMS ARE ACCOUNTABLE FOR THE QUALITY OF THE TEACHERS THEY PRODUCE:
+ENSURE THAT TEACHER PREPARATION PROGRAMS ARE ACCOUNTABLE FOR THE QUALITY OF THE TEACHERS THEY PRODUCE:

 States should consider factors related to program performance in the approval of teacher preparation programs.
-Although the quality of both the subject-matter preparation and professional sequence is crucial, there are also additional measures that can provide the state and the public with meaningful, readily understandable indicators of how well programs are doing when it comes to preparing teachers to be successful in the classroom.
-Nebraska should make objective outcomes that go beyond licensure pass rates, such as graduates' evaluation results, retention rates and students' academic achievement gains, a central component of its teacher preparation program approval process, and it should establish precise standards for program performance that are more useful for accountability purposes.
-Nebraska should also post an annual report card on its website that not only details the data it collects but also identifies programs that fail to meet these criteria.
+Although the quality of both the subjectmatter preparation and sequence professional is crucial, there are also additional measures that can provide the state and the public with meaningful, readily understandable indicators of how well programs are doing when it comes to preparing teachers to be successful in the classroom.

-Teacher preparation program accountability is a critical attention area in
+Teacher preparation program accountability is a critical attention area in states.